meownyaaa/peplus_android13_gsi_j5_2017/README.md

 [Vendor creator (jXy17lte)](https://drive.google.com/drive/folders/1TfoongsPcP6JRL1pVoLbP9t3FYhnNZOr)

 [TWRP for 7870](https://t.me/j7_7870/189741) ---------- [J5 2017 Odin TAR](https://github.com/meownyaaa/peplus_j5_2017_j6_2018/releases/download/2/FLASH.TO.AP.tar)

+# Bugs

+### The brightness will be broken because of X-Rom vendor, you can semi fix this by following the video;
+(to be made)

+### Hardware navigation buttons (home button, capacitive recents and back) do not work, most likely because of the vendor.
+Fingerprint works fine, though.

+### Always-on display does not work properly if you force it to be enabled in the settings.

+### Wi-Fi will disable itself every reboot, this is the vendors fault.

+### You must NOT set a screen lock in setup, it will cause it to crash loop.
+If you have set one by accident, adb is enabled by default.
+Connect your device to another device that can access adb and run `adb shell am start -a android.settings.SETTINGS`, then disable the screen lock in security.

 ## Credits
 These people have helped this project in some way or another, so they should be the ones who receive all the credit: